How To Feed A Loon

 • Heat the oil over medium heat in a large pot or Dutch oven.
 Add the onions, carrots, celery, and leek and sauté until starting to soften, about 15 minutes.

-2 tbsp olive oil, 1 medium onion, 1 cup carrots, 1 cup celery, 1 leek
+2 tablespoon olive oil, 1 medium onion, 1 cup carrots, 1 cup celery, 1 leek

 • Stir in the garlic, parsley, and basil and cook for 1 minute.

-3 cloves garlic, 1 tbsp Italian parsley, 1 tbsp basil
+3 cloves garlic, 1 tablespoon Italian parsley, 1 tablespoon basil

 • Add the paste (with water) and stir until the vegetables are coated, about another few minutes.